EderSantana/edersantana.github.io/short_bio.md

 Dr. Santana got his PhD at CNEL, University of Florida, where we was also taught to play soccer by Dr. Brockmeier.
 After CNEL, Dr. Santana worked on startups and large companies, including projects like FaceID at Apple, self-driving cars at comma.ai and Toyota Research Institute before Twitch.
-He was also a top contributor to the popular open source Deep Learning library *Keras*, now part of *Tensorflow*, and author of the best-seller instructional video course called *Deep Learning with Python*.
+He was also a top contributor to the popular open source Deep Learning library *Keras*, now part of *Tensorflow*, and author of the best-seller instructional video course *Deep Learning with Python*.